dahlia/plastic/docs/design.rst

    configuration.

 Persistence agnostic
    The one of main features Django provides is ORM.
-Persistent objects however can be vary in production.
+However, persistent objects can vary in production.
 You may want to use SQLAlchemy_ which is more powerful than Django ORM.
 There are some enthusiasts of ZODB_ as well.
 It's the age of NoSQL.
 You may want to use Redis_ through Sider_ or MongoDB_ using MongoAlchemy_.
-Moreover some applications don't have persist model objects *at all*.
+Moreover, some applications don't have persist model objects *at all*.
 Some applications are more about *computations* than *data*.